German stocks - Factors to watch on July 13

-The two companies are planning to set up a joint venture to develop lighting products for the automotive industry, Wirtschaftswoche reported on Wednesday, citing unnamed sources.
+The two companies are in talks over a joint venture to develop lighting products for the automotive industry, they said on Wednesday, after Wirtschaftswoche reported the plans.

 The carmaker has been accused of selling over a million cars with excessive emissions in Europe and the United States, Sueddeutsche Zeitung newspaper said on Wednesday, citing a search warrant issued by a Stuttgart court.